taye/interact.js/README.md

     });

-// or you could listen to InteractEvents for every Interactable interact.on('dragstart', function (event) {
+// you can also listen to InteractEvents for every Interactable interact.on('dragstart', function (event) {
     console.log('starting drag from ' + event.x0 + ', ' + event.y0);
 });